Xingyu96/Interactive-Lab-Hub/Lab 4/README.md

 Because we are a group of 3, we decided to incorporate multiple sensors into each of our ideas in order to provide multiple ways of interacting with each device.

 ### Idea 1 - Interactive Timer

+#### Product Description

+The **Interactive Timer** is a product that allows you to set a countdown timer using several interactive methods.
+- First, you can *wake up* the device via waving over the device *or* through touching the physical touch sensor interface.
+- Then, you would be able to set the timer and activate it through a physical dial and touch sensor interface.
+- As the countdown reaches zero, the Interactive Timer will announce it by both emitting a sound, and using a LED light.
+- The User can then dismiss the timer by waving over the device *or* through touching the physical touch sensor interface.

+#### Sensors Used

+`distance sensor`, `touch capacitor`, `rotating dial`, `microphone`, `LED light`

+#### Sensors Design

 ### Idea 2 - Smart Blind